duhaime/douglasduhaime.com/_posts/2016-06-20-simple-image-segmentation-with-scikit-image.md

 css: /assets/posts/image-segmentation/image-segmentation.css
 ---

-Several months ago, I worked with University of Michigan Professor David Corso and a team of his researchers to subdivide newspaper articles from full newspaper sheets.
-Our [project](http://mdp.engin.umich.edu/projects/2017-proquest2/) revolved around analyzing a sheet from a newspaper, identifying each of the "articles" within that sheet of paper, and saving each to a unique file.
-The purpose of the exercise was to allow downstream applications to run OCR on the subdivided images, so that OCR text could be produced for each individual newspaper article, rather than each individual newspaper sheet.
+Several months ago, I worked with Professor David Corso and his team at the University of Michigan on an [MDP Project](http://mdp.engin.umich.edu/mdp-projects/) to subdivide newspaper articles from full newspaper sheets.
+Our project revolved around analyzing a newspaper sheet, identifying each of the articles within that sheet, and saving each article to a unique file.
+The purpose of the exercise was to allow downstream applications to run OCR on the subdivided images to improve OCR quality and ultimately improve search relevancy.

-In the months that followed, a number of additional image segmentation tasks cropped up, which suggest that this is a growing area of importance in digital research.
-Given the paucity of material on this task, I thought it would be worthwhile to write up a simple case study that shows how one can perform image segmentation on newspaper like objects to improve OCR quality and searchability.
+In the months that followed, I crossed paths with a number of additional image segmentation tasks in Yale's Digital Humanities Lab, all of which seemed to suggest that image segmentation is an area of increasing importance in digital research.
+Given the paucity of material on image segmentation, I thought it would be worthwhile to write up a quick case study that shows how one can perform some simple image segmentation.

-### Case Study: Segmenting playbills
+## Case Study: Segmenting playbills

-The case study discussed below grows out work I pursued when a major research institution asked if my lab could help process a large image collection in their possession.
-This image collection consisted of a large collection of scrapbooks wherein each page contained several advertisements for eighteenth-century plays.
-Here's a sample image from their collection:
+The case study discussed below grows out work I pursued when the British Library asked if Yale's Digital Humanities Lab could help process a large image collection in their possession.
+Their data consisted of scrapbooks wherein each page/image contained several advertisements for eighteenth-century plays.
+Here's a sample image:

 <img src='/assets/posts/image-segmentation/sample-periodical-image.jpg' class='center-image small'>